Is Xfinity or CenturyLink better?

 CenturyLink vs. Xfinity: which is better?

 For equipment, reliability, speed, and value, Xfinity is your best bet.
-Xfinity’s cable plans all are better values than CenturyLink’s DSL plans, with Xfinity’s Fast plan providing 400–500 Mbps for around $50.00 per month, quadruple CenturyLink’s highest DSL speed for almost the same monthly price.
+Xfinity’s cable plans all are better values than CenturyLink’s DSL plans, with Xfinity’s 500 Mbps plan costing just $55.00/mo., five times faster than CenturyLink’s highest DSL speed for the same price.
 CenturyLink is limited by its DSL plans and mixed customer service, although its fiber internet plan is a great deal if it’s available in your area.

 Xfinity vs. CenturyLink FAQ